-- 2. If a friend was worried about something that happened online, who could they talk to?
+- 2. If a friend is worried about something that happened online, who could they talk to?
 (1 mark)

 - A. Parents or carers

-- B. A teacher
+- 8. A teacher

-- c.
-Childline
+- C. Childline

-- D. All of the above

-3. How old do you have to be to use these apps and games?
+- D. All of the above (this could be a good opportunity to talk to children about who their trusted adults are, and the importance of speaking out to a trusted adult if they ever feel worried).

+- 3. PEGI give age ratings to video games.
+What are the PEGI age ratings for the following games?
 (4 marks)

-- A. Facebook 13
+- A. Minecraft 7

-- B. Instagram 13
+- B. The Sims 12

-- c.
-Snapchat 13
+- 3 C. FIFA

-- D. Roblox 7
+- D. Fortnite 12

-4. What should someone do if they're being bullied online?
+- 4. What should someone do if they're being bullied online?
 (3 marks)

-- 8. Report or block the person bullying them - D. Talk to someone they trust - E. Keep a record of the bullying so they can show an adult they trust
+- B. Report or block the person bullying them

+- D. Talk to an adult they trust

+- E. Don't delete it show it to an adult they trust

-5. To keep safe online, what information should you not post online?
+- 5. To keep safe online, what personal information should you not post online?
 (4 marks)

 - A. Your bank details

-- c.
-Where you live
+- C. Where you live

 - D. Which school you go to

 - E. Passwords

-NSPCC

-\Number Day is supported by Man AHL and Oxford University Press, led by NSPCC.
+n of Cruelty to Children.
+Registered charity England and Wales 216401.
+Scotland SC037717.
+J20201228.
+Il oroduct and application logos depicted on this page are trademarksTM or registered® trademarks of their respective holders.
+The NSPCC does not own any of the ademarks and use of them does not imply any affiliation with or endorsement by their holders

+Number Dev